ParmEd/ParmEd/doc/parmed_api.rst

 Importing the actions
 ---------------------

-All actions can be imported from ``parmed.tools`` with the same camelcase shown in the ``parmed`` page.
+All actions can be imported from ``parmed.tools`` with the same camelCase shown in the ``parmed`` page.
 Examples are shown below::

     >>> from parmed.tools import change, addLJType, changeRadii, tiMerge